guettli/why-i-like-django-and-sap/README.md

 You want to convert to create json from ABAP?
 Yes, it is possible.
 But there are too many ways.
 See: https://stackoverflow.com/questions/16154293/how-to-encode-json-in-abap/38184959 Now the developer need to invest time to find the matching library.

-In Python it easy, since there is one lib in the standard library: https://docs.python.org/3/library/json.html
+In Python it is easy (I love "no brainers"), since there is one lib in the standard library, no need to find the matching lib: https://docs.python.org/3/library/json.html